aws-solutions-library-samples/guidance-for-digital-thread-using-graph-and-generative-ai-on-aws/README.md

    Please follow the "Workbench magic commands" outlined in this [blog](https://aws.amazon.com/blogs/database/resetting-your-graph-data-in-amazon-neptune-in-seconds/).

-9. What is the procedure for stopping the Neptune cluster and workbench to avoid incurring costs?
+9. What is the procedure for stopping the Neptune cluster and notebook to avoid incurring costs?

-   It is a best practice to stop the Neptune cluster and workbench when you are not using it.
+   It is a best practice to stop the Neptune cluster and notebook when you are not using it.
 Follow the steps outlined below.

    <img src="docs/neptune_stop.png" alt="neptune_stop" width="500" height="auto">